What Careers Are Open to Arts Graduates?

 Translating your Bachelor of Arts degree into a career can be an intimidating prospect.
 Many recent and soon-to-be arts graduates are filled with anxiety related to their perceived lack of employment prospects and excess of looming debt from their student loans.
-At the very least, they may be confused about their professional fate, and they may be wondering if there are any careers at all that they can pursue with an arts degree.
+They may be confused about their professional fate, and they may be wondering if there are any careers at all that they can pursue with an arts degree.

 Sorted by major, this Arts Careers guide contains detailed occupational information on hundreds of careers applicable to you if you have an undergraduate arts degree.
 We’ve included job descriptions, expected salaries, educational requirements and other pertinent information related to these careers.
 Not enough?
-We’ve outlined scholarships that you can apply for based on your major to help you pay for school.
+We’ve outlined scholarships that you can apply for based on your major to help you pay for pursuing your degree.

 Arts Careers Sorted by Major

 Arts Careers: Why is a Bachelor of Arts Degree Useful?

 A Bachelor of Arts degree leads to many opportunities to find a meaningful, rewarding and lucrative career.
 Arts graduates are highly sought after because their broad education base has helped them shape their inquiring minds, and inquiring minds can help employers evaluate conflicting points of view during their business operations.

 Job postings routinely emphasize qualities such as 'effective written and verbal communication, teamwork and problem-solving skills' as being the most in demand in their workplace.
 Because of the broad nature of undergraduate arts degree coursework, these skills are instilled by studies in the arts like they are in no other field.